Iberian Wildlife Tours - Wildlife Holidays in Spain and Portugal

 © John Muddeman

-The list has been compiled principally using data from the CSIC (Consejo Superior de Investigaciones Científicas) and also that in Scriptus Naturae by F. Ocharan Larrondo C concerning species present in peninsular Spain, and that for the Canary Islands in Ashmole & Ashmole (1989).
+The previous version of the list (November 2012) has been updated mainly using a series of mainly on-line reports, confirming the presence of one species and adding one more.
+This is further to the revision following publication of Libellula Supplement 9 (Boudot et al. 2009), which covers the entire Mediterranean region (but excludes the Azores) and comments regarding the genus Ischnura in the Canary islands (Sánchez-Guillén, R. A. & Cordero-Rivera, A. pers comm).
+The base list was compiled principally using data from the CSIC (Consejo Superior de Investigaciones Científicas) and also that in Scriptus Naturae by F. Ocharan Larrondo concerning species present in peninsular Spain, and that for the Canary Islands in Ashmole & Ashmole (1989).
 Some additional information comes from Baixeras (2006).
-The list for Portugal and Macaronesia comes from a recent paper in the Journal of Odonatology (Ferreira et al. 2006; with thanks to Florian Weihrauch), which has also influenced the status of some species reported for Spain.
+The list for Portugal and Macaronesia comes primarily from a recent paper in the Journal of Odonatology (Ferreira et al. 2006; with thanks to Florian Weihrauch), which has also influenced the status of some species reported for Spain.

 Taxonomy and nomenclature

 Nomenclature and systematic treatment follows that of the most comprehensive, readily available and up to date treatment of the group in English (Dijkstra & Lewington 2006), though we have placed Ceriagrion before Coenagrion in the systematic list.
 This updates the earlier treatment given by Askew (2004), itself updated with more recent changes in systematic treatment regarding a few species noted by Mill et al. (2004) B and Ocharan Larrondo.
-Given these mainly minor discrepancies between lists (e.g. C. xanthostoma, A. isosceles, C. boltonii), alternative scientific names are noted (and sourced) where significantly different.
+Given these mainly minor discrepancies between lists (e.g. C. xanthostoma, A. isoceles, C. boltonii), alternative scientific names are noted (and sourced) where significantly different.
+We have also updated the taxonomy of the Brachythemis present following Dijkstra & Matushkina (2010).

-Spain - Dragonflies & Damselflies - Delicate Skimmer © John Muddeman Delicate Skimmer
+Spain - Dragonflies & Damselflies - Black Percher © John Muddeman Black Percher

 Diplacodes lefebvrei